particle-iot/docs/src/content/getting-started/configuration/environment.md

 For example, you could use `\{{{RETRY_PERIOD}}}` from the example above in an integration template in any field including headers, query parameters, URL, etc..

+You must enable environment variables in your integration to use this feature.

+{{imageOverlay src="/assets/images/console/allow-environment.png" class="no-darken"}}

 ## Particle CLI

 The Particle CLI [particle config env](/reference/developer-tools/cli/#particle-config-env) command allows adding, changing, or deleting variables using the command line instead of the console.